LeoVS09/halojs/README.md

 > Currently at concept and implementation research phase.
 Issues and contributions are welcome.

 HaloJS is a front-end framework with minimalistic syntax designed to make the right way the easy way.
-HaloJS combines the best parts of React, Vue, Solid and Qwik to create a framework that does not sacrifice DX experience for the sake of being performant and vice versa.
+HaloJS combines the best parts of React, Vue, Solid and Qwik to create a framework that does not sacrifice developer experience for the sake of being performant and vice versa.

 HaloJS was designed as a TypeScript-first framework and JSX superset.
 It introduces new syntax as minimally as possible, while making code as clean and readable as theoretically possible.
 It allows new developers and LLMs to write code even without understanding of the framework.

-I designed HaloJS as a cry from the heart, while reading about how each day new "most performant" frameworks appear, while finding new ways to make code uglier and harder to read.
+I designed HaloJS as a cry from the heart after reading about how each day new "most performant" frameworks appear, finding new ways to make code uglier and harder to read.

 ## Features

 - Reactive State Management - Built-in lazy reactivity without any prefixes or syntax.
 - Component-Based Architecture - Clean, reusable components with props and children
-- JSX-like Syntax - Familiar templating with ability to write regular JS inside of markdown.
+- JSX-like Syntax - Familiar templating with the ability to write regular JS inside of markdown.
 - Performance - Best performance based on SolidJS core.
 - TypeScript Support - Full TypeScript integration with type checking even for reactivity.
 - SSR first - First class support with lazy loaded SSR components.